floppes/RTD266xFlash/README.md

 ### Arduino ###

-Compile and download the Arduino sketch.
+Compile the sketch with the Arduino IDE and download onto your Arduino.
 You can close the Arduino IDE afterwards.

 ### Connecting ###